wayne-xyz/DPportal/README.md

 ## Version 1.0 Features
-- Search for files in Google Drive, by the index number of dumpsite.
+- Search for files in Google Drive, by the index number of dumpsite, and the name of dumpsite.
 - Preview jpeg files, only jpeg files are supported.
 - Download file, both jpeg and tif files are supported.
 - Include the tif:sentinel(2024), nicfi(2024), jpeg: EsriworldImagery.